 Fair enough, The Addams Family was never going to set the world ablaze, push the boundaries of the genre through cunning innovation, or cram the moustached, dungareed one into Things’ box and nail the lid shut (unfortunately).
 Nevertheless, what it did do is bridge the chasm between computer and console gaming, draining the green hue from Amigans faces and making them less likely to jump ship.
 It demonstrated that the Amiga had the teeth to compete convincingly with Sega and Nintendo, and had the platform not met its untimely demise shortly after, it may have encouraged fence-sitting developers to experiment beyond their comfort zone.

 Oceans’ blatant, unashamed clone is a sponge for tried and tested gaming accoutrements, yet despite being so derivative it remains one of the best examples of its type on the Amiga because it represents pure, distilled game-play.
-Its fully cognisant of its humble identity and plays to its strengths.
-It’s the very definition of solid, dependable game-play, buoyed with tight, responsive controls, elegantly simple graphics and well designed maps.
-Read more at: www.lockbustersgame.com.
+It’s fully cognisant of its humble identity and plays to its strengths.
+It’s the very definition of solid, dependable game-play, buoyed with tight, responsive controls, elegantly simple graphics and well-designed maps.